Thunder Bay: Government and politics

 The city is governed by a mayor and twelve councillors.
 The mayor and five of the councillors are elected at large by the whole city.
-Seven councillors are elected for the seven wards: Current River Ward, McIntyre Ward, McKellar Ward, Neebing Ward, Northwood Ward, Red River Ward, and Westfort Ward.
+In addition, seven ward councillors are elected by their respective constituencies.
+The current mayor is Ken Boshcoff and the five councillors at large are: Mark Bentz, Shelby Ch’ng, Trevor Giertuga, Rajni Agarwal, and Kasey (Taylor) Etreni.